oscarychen/building-efficient-api/readme.md

 ### Chapter 5: Replacing ModelSerializer with Serializer

 The first thing we are going to try is to use a DRF Serializer instead of ModelSerializer.
-Serializers are lighter weight than Model Serializer, while ModelSerializer automatically creates field-level serialization from their corresponding Model's field validators and simplifies write operations, it's an unnecessary overhead for read operations like listing and retrieving records from the database.
+Serializers are lighter weight than Model Serializer, while ModelSerializer automatically creates field-level validators from their corresponding Model's field validators and simplifies write operations, it's an unnecessary overhead for read operations like listing and retrieving records from the database.

 We are going to fill out the service and API from the previous section as the following: